B.M. Emphasis in Music Management

 Josh Baron, Kevin Liles, Craig Marks, Rob Tannenbaum, Aaron Van Duyne III, Jeff Price, Danny Goldberg, Adam Curry, Denny Tedesco, Sean Rosenberg, "Little Anthony" Gourdine, Adam Kornfeld, Dave Lory, Walt O'Brien, Derek Graham, Dave McPherson, Rob Fusari, Rob Kos, Wayne Goldberg, Daryl "DMC" McDaniels, Jerry Lembo, Bruce Carbone, Jake Slichter, George Gilbert, Ken Schlager, Dave Wolter, Jim Caparro, John Scher, Joe Riccitelli, Tom Calderone, Hanson, Jeff McClusky, Peter Thall, The Hooters, Dave Marsh, Dan Kennedy, Bruce Lundvall, Rob Fusari, Bill Werde, Al Branch, Tommy James, Brendan Toller, Fred Goodman, Jay Frank, Lesley Gore, Pater Gambarg, Paul Rosenberg, Randy Hoffman, Monty Lipman, and Joe Riccitelli.

 "The Music Management program at William Paterson provided me a foundation in the entertainment industry which has benefited me in business for the past twenty years.
 Dr. Marcone's internship program allowed me immediate experience in the entertainment field to develop my skills and network with industry personal that lead to employment.
 The growth of the program is a testament to its success." —Sean Coogan, Director of Operations, Welk Resorts

 "I'm a huge supporter of the Music Management program at William Paterson University.
 I have never seen a program with so many success stories!
-In fact, throughout the program (with professors that are actual industry professionals and students who have since become) I have made dozens of great contacts, that I still have, to this day." —Elena Rossi, National Coordinator, Radio Promotion, EMI Music.
+In fact, throughout the program (with professors that are actual industry professionals and students who have since become) I have made dozens of great contacts, that I still have, to this day." —Elena Rossi, former National Coordinator, Radio Promotion, EMI Music.